 The space is framed by Funchal’s amphitheater, with the most exotic-looking trees looming over it.
 Madeira’s Botanical Gardens certainly have the charm and color palate that keeps bringing in visitors, so you will not be disappointed by the whole display.

 Make sure to bring your camera, as the various trees and flowerbeds make the perfect backdrop for your vacation photoshoot!
-Plus, the botanical garden’s cable car is worth a ride even if you’re not interested in visiting the gardens themselves.
+Plus, the botanical garden’s cable car is worth a ride even if you’re not interested in visiting the gardens themselves – it’s one of the best things to do in Funchal, Madeira.

 For those looking for an off-the-beaten-path addition to a Portugal itinerary, visiting one of the lovely botanical gardens in Portugal on this list will be an unforgettable experience.
 From unique palace gardens to greenhouses stocked with specimens from far-off countries, you’re sure to find something special when visiting these stunning destinations.